-For some children, antibiotics can change the balance of bacteria in their guts, which can cause diarrhoea.
-There is some evidence that the same probiotic strains; Lactobacillus rhamnosus and Saccharomyces boulardii, thought to help diarrhoea after tummy bugs, may also help prevent diarrhoea caused by antibiotics .
+For some children, antibiotics can change the balance of bacteria in their gut, which can cause diarrhoea.
+There is some evidence that the same probiotic strains; Lactobacillus Rhamnosus and Saccharomyces Boulardii, thought to help diarrhoea after tummy bugs, may also help prevent diarrhoea caused by antibiotics in some children .

 However, this does not seem to help all children and researchers are unsure why this is the case.
 As probiotics aren’t harmful, you could consider trying them to see if they help your little one.

 There is stronger evidence to show probiotic supplements may shorten the length of time diarrhoea continues for after a course of antibiotics .